Kathleen Riebe

 Kathleen Riebe (/ˈriːbiː/ REE-bee) is an American politician from Salt Lake City, Utah.
 She was a member of the Utah State Board of Education through 2018, and now represents Utah's 15th senate district in the Utah State Senate.
 Prior to redistricting she represented the 8th district.
 On May 31, 2023, she announced to KSL News Radio that she was running in the 2023 Utah's 2nd congressional district special election.
 She was nominated by the Utah Democratic Party to be their candidate in the general election.
+In November 2025, she announced her candidacy for U. S. Congress in the 2026 elections.

 Education and career

 Riebe was born in Long Island, New York.
 She graduated from Hofstra University in 1991 with a double major in Elementary Education and Sociology.

 She has worked as a truck driver, bartender, and an Alta police dispatcher and has taught outdoor education in New York, Georgia, New Jersey, and Maine.

 Riebe has taught in the Granite School District since 2001, where she is currently employed as an educational technology specialist.
 She got a Master's and an Administrative Certificate in 2006 from Utah State University.
 She has an Educational Technology Endorsement from Southern Utah University.
 She has 2 children.